 Asset AI

-Trialling artificial intelligence to revolutionise road asset maintenance and operations.
+Artificial intelligence revolutionising road asset maintenance and operations.

-Asset AI® is a new digital tool being trialled by New South Wales councils, enabling early detection of road defects, empowering councils to streamline and accelerate road maintenance, improving the safety of road users.
+Asset AI® is a new digital tool supporting asset maintenance teams in the planning, management and repair of our roads.
+This enables the early detection of road defects, streamlining and accelerating road maintenance, and improving the safety of road users.

 How does it work?

-1. Road asset data is collected by dash-mounted cameras on council vehicles.
-Sensor data is also collected from private vehicles to determine the road condition.
+- Road asset data is collected by dash-mounted cameras on vehicles nominated by the appropriate local/state government authority.
+Data from sensors installed on vehicles is also used to determine road conditions.

-3. The Asset AI® platform assesses the defects and determines a recommended response time.
+- The Asset AI® platform assesses the defects, determines their severity, and recommends a response time.

-4. The councils can access their own council data for scheduling of maintenance work, thereby reducing the risk to road users.
+- The maintenance teams can access their own data for the scheduling of maintenance work.

-Through harnessing AI technology, this project aims to revolutionise road asset maintenance and operations for councils.
+Through harnessing AI technology, this project aims to revolutionise road asset maintenance and operations for councils and Transport for NSW.

 Key Benefits

-• Cost: reduction of operational and maintenance costs through proactively identifying damaged assets in near real-time and enabling prioritised intervention
+- Cost: operational and maintenance costs are reduced by identifying damaged assets in a frequent and timely way and by enabling a prioritised response.

-• Sustainability: data generated from vehicles already using the roads rather than introducing something new
+- Sustainability: sustainability is supported by collecting data from vehicles already using the roads, rather than introducing new vehicles to the network.

-• Efficiency: gaining a comprehensive understanding of council road networks and providing opportunity for early intervention
+- Efficiency: a comprehensive understanding of the NSW road network offers efficiency through the opportunity for early intervention.

 Project Status

-Additional councils will be onboarded in 2024 and expressions of interest can be submitted through the contact details listed below.
+Expressions of interest can be submitted through the contacts below.

 Project Partners

-Asset AI® is led by Transport for NSW (TfNSW) in partnership with IPWEA Roads and Transport Directorate and Canterbury-Bankstown Council.
+Asset AI® is led by Transport for NSW (TfNSW) in collaboration with IPWEA Roads and Transport Directorate and Canterbury-Bankstown Council.

-Asset AI® is a $2.9 million dollar program funded through the NSW Government Smart Places Acceleration Program.
+Asset AI® was initiated via a $2.9 million dollar contribution through the NSW Government Smart Places Acceleration Program, a special reservation under the Digital Restart Fund, with further contributions by Transport for NSW.

 Contact Us